EdDataScienceEES/tutorial-Abigail-Louise/index.md

 ## 6) Running Tukey's HSD

+Let's perform Tukey's test using the `TukeyHSD()` function!

+We will set our confidence intervals to 95% as this is directly tied to the significance level (calculated by 1 - 0.05).

 ```r
 # Running Tukey's HSD post-hoc test on the anova output and setting the confidence level to 95%
 (sparrow_test <- TukeyHSD(sparrow_anova, conf.level=.95))
 ```
-This is the output which should appear in the console:
+Output in console:
 <center><img src="outputs/tukey_summary.png" alt="Img" width = "500"/></center>

 __What each column means:__